ChangYeop-Yang/Activity-CapstoneDesignProject-2/IOS/SAIOT/Pods/ScrollableGraphView/README.md

 ## Known Issues

-- Some aspects of the graph cannot be customised _after_ it has been added to the view hierarchy.
 - Reloading the graph with a different number of data items is currently not supported.
 - Performance in the simulator is not great.